ArtwareSoft/jbart5-ng/README.md

 If you want to learn more about jBart visual development concepts, please start with [jbart4](https://github.com/ArtwareSoft/jbart4) and read the tutorial carefully.

-We plan to have a beta for jbart5 in a month or two

 ###jBart Name Story
 BART - business art